sveinnfannar/Export-MySchool-Calendar/README.md

 The only thing you have to do to contribute is to have [CoffeeScript][2] installed to compile app.coffee and probably have access to Reykjavík University's MySchool system for testing.

 ###Todo
-* Support for repeating classes week after week
+* Support for repeating classes week after week untill end of semester
+* Test with older versions of Chrome
+* Test with more applications than just Google Calendar and iCal
 * And a lot of other stuff..

 Licence